Recognizing the Signs: How Drug Use Leads to Skin Wounds & Infections

 Start a Recovery Journal

 Maintaining a recovery journal can be a powerful tool for self-reflection and progress tracking.
-It allows you to document your journey, celebrate achievements, and identify areas for improvement.
+It allows you to document your journey, celebrate your achievements, and identify areas for improvement.

 Action Plan